 Three of the most depleted nutrients in the western world are Vitamin D, Zinc and Magnesium.

 In fact I would estimate over 70% of the people I work with are deficient in one or more of these nutrients.

 Each of these nutrients, if they are low, can lead to low hormone levels especially testosterone.
 And each has good research showing that supplementing in those with low levels can increase hormone concentration.

 Pretty cool right?
 You don’t need any fancy designer magic pills.
 Just good some good old fashion nutrients.
 So if you are interested here is what I would do.

 Go get your levels of Vitamin D checked.
 If your levels are below 50ng/ml, you should talk to your doctor about supplementing.

-Also take 200-300mg of a quality magnesium like magnesium glycinate, citrate, malate or aspartate.
-Check out our Metabolic Magnesium or find something similar.
+Also take 200-300mg of a quality magnesium like magnesium glycinate, citrate, malate or aspartate, or something similar.

 There are a few other possibilities.
 But DHEA may be the next best thing before moving to actual hormone replacement therapy.
 It works far better in those who are deficient.